 I know many people say, practice makes perfect.
 In this case, I don’t agree.
 Practice makes progress, and progress in the area of self-care is what you’re going for.

 The more you do it, the more you’ll want of it.
 The more of it you get, the fuller your cup.
-When your cup is full, you show up happy, confident and ready to rock your world.
+When your cup is full, you show up happy, confident, and ready to rock your world.

 When you give from that place, everyone in your world will take notice.
 You’ve just become a role model for every other woman and girl in your sphere of influence.
 Maybe even some men will notice.

-Remember: You’re worth it!
+Remember: You deserve it, and you’re worth it!